Dr Karen Murphy

 Dr Murphy is President of the Australasian American Oil Chemists Society, Honorary Treasurer of the Nutrition Society of Australia and a member of the International Society for the Study of Fatty Acids and Lipids.
 She is also a Registered Nutritionist and a Certified Clinical Research Coordinator (ACRP).

-- Areas for supervision include nutrition, dietary fats, omega-3 fats, antioxidants, body composition (obesity), cardiometabolic health and cognition.
+- Areas for supervision include nutrition, dietary fats, omega-3 fats, antioxidants, obesity, cardiometabolic health and cognition.

 Honorary Treasurer, Nutrition Society of Australia